AtomicTessellator/socketserver/README.md

+ <h1> MASTER BRANCH HAS BEEN DEPRICATED.
+PLEASE USE MAIN BRANCH FOR ALL FUTURE DEVELOPMENT</h1>
+ <h1> AN IMAGE WOULDN"T BE BUILD FROM MASTER BRANCH</h1>

 # WebSocket Channel Server

 A WebSocket server that implements a pub/sub pattern with exchanges and channels.
 This server allows clients to subscribe to channels within exchanges and broadcast messages to all subscribers.